NRCan-IETS-CE-O-HBC/HousingModels/readme.txt

 =========================================================================
-NRCan Residential optimzation platform.
+NRCan Residential optimization platform.
 For use on Cygwin/linux systems.
 =========================================================================